binerogroup/documentation/getting-started/users.rst

 Credentials can only be managed using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`.

-.. warning:: When listing credentials they are shown in cleartext and contains sensitive information.
+.. warning:: When listing credentials they are shown in plain text and contains sensitive information.

 You can list all the credentials stored for your API user with ``openstack credential list``.